 Amy joined Watsi on April 7th, 2015.
 Seven years ago, Amy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Amy's most recent donation traveled 9,000 miles to support Salomy, a potato farmer from Malawi, to fund a thyroidectomy.
+Amy's most recent donation traveled 8,600 miles to support Shee, a 23-year-old refugee from Thailand, to fund surgery so she can pursue her passion for teaching.

 Amy has funded healthcare for 87 patients in 13 countries.